 Does anyone else just search ‘Papa John’s Gluten Free’ every couple of weeks, in the hope of a successful result or is that just me?

-Well… I did just after Christmas and I heard a rumour that they were releasing a gluten free butternut squash base to add to their vegan range.
+Well… I did just after Christmas and I heard a rumour that they were releasing a gluten free butternut squash base to add to their vegan range over here in the UK.
 No offence to vegans, I support their efforts to help save animals, their health, and the environment, but why does the gluten free option have to be vegan too?
 It doesn’t help the people who still think vegan is the same thing as being gluten free.

 Anyway, I’ve followed Papa Johns and coeliac Facebook groups ever since (I don’t really have much of a life outside of work), and they DO indeed have a medium sized gluten free pizza base made from butternut squash.
 It’s not advertised much that it is gluten free, only on their leaflets from what I can see.
 However, people will talk and eventually find out about it.